ventoy/vtoydump/README.md

 These binaries are static built version and should work for most distros.
 Also you can build from source for your distro.
 Of course, `gcc` must be available before build.
 Just run `sh build.sh` to build vtoydump.
-If your OS is x86_64 then the output `vtoydump` is just for x86_64 architecture, so as i386 and arm64.
+If your OS is x86_64 then the output `vtoydump` is just for x86_64 architecture, so as for i386 and arm64.